Learning Difficulties Assessment

 - Developmental arithmetic disorder: problems with recognizing and manipulating numbers and reasoning mathematically.

-Neurological basis of learning difficulties
+The neurological basis of learning difficulties

 Language can be perceived in one of two ways: through a visual medium such as reading words on a page or through an auditory medium such as listening to a teacher speak.
-Children with learning difficulties often do not experience problems with their eyes or their ears however, their difficulties are the result of how their eyes or ears process the incoming information and is relayed to the relevant part of the brain.
+Children with learning difficulties often do not experience problems with their eyes or their ears, however, their difficulties are the result of how their eyes or ears process the incoming information and are relayed to the relevant part of the brain.
 Learning difficulties originate in the brain which is why they are often referred to as developmental disorders with a neurological basis.

 Some features of every type of learning disability can be related to the ear, the auditory system and auditory processing.
 The two organs in the inner ear play a pivotal role in learning.
 The cochlea attends to every sound in the environment and it is the organ of hearing, while the vestibule is the organ of motor balance, coordination and sensory integration – for example, the vestibule plays a significant role in reading by controlling the visual tracking ability of the eyes.

 The multitude of problems experienced by children with learning difficulties starts to become clearer when the role of the inner ear is explored in detail.
-Fine motor coordination is essential for legible writing, accurate auditory processing is essential to learning language well, strong visual tracking enables reading, and a well-functioning brain depends on a strong neural network.
+Fine motor coordination is essential for legible writing, accurate auditory processing is essential to learning the language well, strong visual tracking enables reading, and a well-functioning brain depends on a strong neural network.
 Because the cochlea and the vestibule share some of the same anatomical components it is not uncommon for language (cochlea) and motor skills (vestibule) to demonstrate parallel strengths or weaknesses.

 Children with learning difficulties often tend to display abnormal listening patterns, difficulties with language acquisition or poor skills with verbal or written language, poor auditory memory and inattentiveness to verbal language.
-This is not to say that their hearing is affected – instead they may show errors with sound discrimination or sequencing sounds in words, inconsistent responses to auditory stimuli and trouble with associating sound with their written symbols.
+This is not to say that their hearing is affected – instead, they may show errors with sound discrimination or sequencing sounds in words, inconsistent responses to auditory stimuli and trouble with associating sound with their written symbols.
 This is reflective of a dysfunction in the way the brain is processing auditory information and helps to explain why language is frequently affected, as verbal skills are first acquired through listening to speech sounds.